Dexter High School Athletics

 In order to participate in athletic programs at DHS, families must complete the following for their athletes:

-- Complete Pay to Play payment via Community Education's website, or complete a scholarship application.
+- Complete Participation fee payment via Community Education's website, or complete a scholarship application.
+(Here are directions).

 - Obtain a current, signed MHSAA physical form (completed no earlier than April of the prior school year)